Definitions for Estate Planning terms.

 A court-ordered process that itemizes the Decedent’s property and assets, orders payment of any debts or taxes, and distributes remaining property and assets as directed by the Decedent’s Will or, in the absence of a valid Will, by Missouri Intestate Succession laws.
 There are typically various fees associated with Probate administration.

 Revocable Living Trust

-A legal entity created by a Settlor(s), which gives property to a Trustee(s) to hold and own for the benefit of its Beneficiary/ies.
-A Revocable Living Trust can be canceled by the Settlor at any time.
-Likewise, in the case of a Revocable Living Trust, the Settlor, Trustee, and Beneficiary are typically the same person (or married couple) during the life of the Settlor(s).
-In this scenario, the roles of Trustee and Beneficiary would pass to named successors upon the death of the Settlor(s) (or last surviving Settlor in the case of a married couple).
+A legal entity created by a Settlor(s) gives property to a Trustee(s) to hold and own for the benefit of its Beneficiary/ies.
+The Settlor can cancel a Revocable Living Trust at any time.
+Likewise, in the case of a Revocable Living Trust, the Settlor, Trustee, and Beneficiary are typically the same person (or married couple) during the Settlor(s) life.
+In this scenario, the roles of Trustee and Beneficiary would pass to named successors upon the death of the Settlor(s) (or last-surviving Settlor in the case of a married couple).
 As a distinct legal entity, the Trust would continue to own all Trust property.
-A successor beneficiary would become an active beneficiary, but no transfer in property ownership would occur.
-Accordingly, an advantage of keeping property in a Trust is that it is not subject to probate upon the Settlor’s death.
+A successor Beneficiary would become an active Beneficiary, but no transfer in property ownership would occur except as directed in the body of the Trust document.
+Accordingly, an advantage of keeping the property in a Trust is that it is not subject to Probate upon the Settlor’s death.

-The party responsible for establishing a Trust.
+The party that establishes a Trust.

 Special Needs Trust

 This form of Trust maximizes benefits for special needs Beneficiaries.
 The Trust would prohibit distributions from being used for any necessity that would otherwise be provided for by a governmental organization or other entity.
 A Special Needs Trust preserves the Beneficiary’s eligibility to receive benefits from such organizations, and thus distributions are instead directed toward additional assistance and supplemental needs.